-HMRC - OT16250 - PRT: Allowable Losses - Unrelievable Field Losses
+HMRC - OT16250 - Losses - Unrelievable Field Losses

 OTA75\S6

 Basic Definition

 Unrelievable field losses (UFLs) are covered in OTA75\S6 (as amended by FA01\S99) and OTA75\Sch8.
 These provisions are an exception to the general rule that only expenditure attributable to a particular field can be relieved in that field.
 If a UFL is determined, it may, subject to particular conditions, be allowable in another field.